REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 Criticisms

-This might not be a popular take but I don’t much like the 18th.
+This might not be a popular take but I don’t like the 18th.

 Again, the River Maigue is in play throughout but, unlike the 15th, where it runs parallel to the hole, it bisects the 18th in a way that I found hard to enjoy.